-- Other Similar Technologies: In addition to standard cookies and web beacons, our Services can also use other similar technologies to store and read data files on your computer.
-This is typically done to maintain your preferences or to improve speed and performance by storing certain files locally.
+- Other Similar Technologies: In addition to standard cookies and web beacons, our Website and/or Services can also use other similar technologies to store and read data files on Your computer.
+This is typically done to maintain Your preferences or to improve speed and performance by storing certain files locally.
 But, like standard cookies, these technologies can also be used to store a unique identifier for your computer, which can then be used to track behavior.
-If you block these at the browser level, you will experience less targeted content, and may also experience performance issues when visiting our website or using our Services.
+If You block these at the browser level, you will experience less targeted content, and may also experience performance issues when visiting our Website or using our Services.

 International Data Transfers

 Skytap may transfer your Personal Data to countries other than the one in which you live.
 We deploy the following safeguards when transferring Personal Data originating from the European Union, the United Kingdom (the “UK”), Switzerland, or to other countries not deemed adequate under applicable data protection law:

 European Standard Contractual Clauses

 Skytap offers European Union Standard Contractual Clauses (“Standard Contractual Clauses”), also known as the EU Model Clauses, to meet the adequacy and security requirements for our Customers that operate in the European Union.
 For Customers operating in the UK or Switzerland, Skytap also offers the Standard Contractual Clauses with provisions to meet the adequacy and security requirements of these countries.
 A copy of our standard data processing addendum, incorporating the Standard Contractual Clauses, is available upon request by contacting us at firstname.lastname@example.org.

-Skytap is responsible for the processing of Personal Data it receives, under the Privacy Shield Framework, and subsequently transfers to third parties acting as an agent on its behalf.
-Skytap complies with the Privacy Shield Principles for all onward transfers of Personal Data from the EU and the United Kingdom, including the onward transfer liability provisions.
+Skytap is responsible for the processing of personal data it receives, under the DPF, and subsequently transfers to a third party acting as an agent on its behalf.
+Skytap, Inc. complies with the DPF Principles for all onward transfers of personal data from the EU and the UK, including the onward transfer liability provisions.

-With respect to Personal Data received or transferred pursuant to the Privacy Shield Framework, Skytap is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
-In certain situations, Skytap may be required to disclose Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+The Federal Trade Commission has jurisdiction over Skytap’s compliance with the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF.
+In certain situations, Skytap may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.